MvvmFx/InterwayDocs/README.md

 The project is instrumental for the improvement and maturity of MvvmFx.

+### Build in Release mode
-#### When you build the solution in Release mode, at the root level there will be 3 folders with ready to run versions:
+When you build the solution in Release mode, at the root level there will be 3 folders with ready to run versions:
+- WinForms - Windows Forms desktop application
-- WebSite
+- WebSite - web site IIS ready
-- WebStandalone
+- WebStandalone - web site packed into a desktop .exe file
-- WinForms

 ## Project Status